 As a producer/programmer, Kuisma has worked on a slew of high-profile industry events, including the Banff World Media Festival, Toronto International Film Festival, Hot Docs Canadian International Film Festival, Toronto Screenwriting Conference, and Abu Dhabi International Film Festival.

-She is thrilled to take on the role of Executive Producer of Planet in Focus and has a passion for environmental issues surrounding the health of the oceans.
-Canadian filmmaker Rob Stewart of SHARKWATER and REVOLUTION is her environmental hero, as is her father, Vic Kuisma, who taught her to recycle before it was cool.
+She is thrilled to take on the role of Executive Producer of Planet in Focus and has a passion for environmental issues surrounding bees and also the health of the oceans.
+Her Eco-Hero is her father, Vic Kuisma, who taught her to recycle before it was cool.

 Program Development Manager

 She has a Bachelor of Fine Arts in Film (Screenwriting) and a Master’s in Environmental Studies, both from York University.
 Her Graduate work focused on the relationships between human beings and other animals, including a film entitled Animal People.

 At Planet in Focus, Anne is largely responsible for public sector and foundation grant applications, as well as any other jobs as needed.